Tannakian duality over Dedekind rings and applications: Coalgebra homomorphisms

-In the rest of this paragraph we will use the Tannakian duality to characterize (special) injective and surjective homomorphisms of flat coalgebras.
+In the second part of this paragraph we will use the Tannakian duality to characterize (special) injective and surjective homomorphisms of flat coalgebras.

-\begin{proposition} Let $f:L'\to L$ be homomorphism of flat coalgebras over a Dedekind ring $R$.
-Then \begin{enumerate} \item $f$ is injective if and only if the functor $\omega_f{}^{\rm o}$ is fully faithfull and its image in $\comodf(L)$ is closed under taking special subobjects. \item $f$ is injective and special if and only if the natural functor $\omega_f{}^{\rm o}$ is fully faithful and its image in $\comodf(L)$ is closed under taking subobjects.
-In this case, the functor $\omega_f$ is also fully faithful and its image is closed under taking subobjects. \end{enumerate} \end{proposition} \begin{proof} We shall proof the ``only if" implication for both claims at once.
-Thus, assume that $f$ is injective (resp. special).
+Let $f:L'\to L$ be homomorphism of flat coalgebras over a Dedekind ring $R$.
+We denote by $\omega_f:\comodf(L')\to \comodf(L)$ the ``restriction'' functor (which considers each $L'$-comodule as an $L$-comodule by means of $f$, thus $\omega_f$ is the identity functor on the underlying $R$-modules).
+Then $\omega_f{}^{\rm o}:\comodo(L')\to\comodo(L)$ will denote the restriction of $\omega_f$ to the subcategory of finite projective comodules. \begin{proposition} Let $f:L'\to L$ be homomorphism of flat coalgebras over a Dedekind ring $R$.
+Then \begin{enumerate} \item $f$ is injective if and only if the functor $\omega_f{}^{\rm o}$ is fully faithful and its image in $\comodf(L)$ is closed under taking special subobjects. \item $f$ is injective and special if and only if the natural functor $\omega_f{}^{\rm o}$ is fully faithful and its image in $\comodf(L)$ is closed under taking subobjects.
+In this case, the functor $\omega_f$ is also fully faithful and its image is closed under taking subobjects. \end{enumerate} \end{proposition} \begin{proof} We shall show the ``only if" implication for both claims at once.
+First notice that the full faithfulness claim in (i) is essentially proved in Lemma \ref{lem.106}.
+For claim (ii) the proof is almost the same: Assume that $f$ is injective and special.
+Then the functor $\omega_f:\comodf(L')\to \comodf(L)$ can be considered as the identity functor on the underlying module category.
+Hence it is obviously faithful (and so is $\omega_f{}^{\rm o}$).